joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/30/world/europe/spain-jesus-fresco-restoration-painter-gimenez-dead.html

 **Nostalgia in Denmark as Main Postal Carrier Ends Letter Delivery**\
-`PostNord, the country’s longtime service, will deliver its last letters this week.
+`PostNord, the country’s longtime service, is delivering its last letters.
 Few Danes send snail mail anymore, but some are mourning the end of an era.`\
 https://nytimes.com/2025/12/30/world/europe/denmark-letter-delivery-postnord-mailboxes.html

 **Our favorite athlete TV cameos of 2025, from 'Landman' to 'Abbott Elementary'**\